-If you ask Alex Chan about Chinese New Year, he invariably thinks about firecrackers.
+If you ask Alex Chan about Lunar New Year, he invariably thinks about firecrackers.

 “For New Year’s you would get new clothing,” says the Hong Kong-born, now Canada-based graphic designer.
 “So my mom bought me a jacket, and I put a bunch of firecrackers in one pocket.
 I would have been about 10, and at the time they were legal in Hong Kong.
 We were throwing them randomly around, not at each other, but somehow one got right inside my pocket and began to burn up.
 That was definitely a memorable Chinese New Year.”

-For Chan and over 2 billion people scattered across the globe, Chinese New Year (which falls on Feb.
-1 in 2022) is indeed a very memorable occasion.
+For Chan and over 2 billion people scattered across the globe, Lunar New Year (which falls on Jan.
+22 in 2023) is indeed a very memorable occasion.
 Not just for the new clothes, but also for the many traditions that have developed alongside the festival, which commemorates the last day of the year according to the Chinese lunisolar calendar.
 There’s the ritual house cleaning, incense burning, ceremonies, offerings to ancestors and deities, and perhaps most importantly, there’s the food.

 The list is extensive.
 Dumplings, spring rolls, nian gao (a sweet rice cake), fish, and steamed chicken are among the many options to be found depending on where you go.
 Braised shiitake mushrooms, hot pot, and a variety of steamed vegetables can also be seen on many tables during this time.

-“There’s a lot of dishes,” notes Sonny Sung, executive chef at Evario Kitchen and Bar in Edmonton, Canada.
+“There’s a lot of dishes,” notes Edmonton Alberta chef Sonny Sung.
 “Sticky rice and noodles, for instance.
 Especially the Longevity Noodles.”

 Made of egg noodles and often flavoured with vegetable broth, sesame oil, and soy sauce, Longevity (or Yi Mein) Noodles aren’t particularly exotic, but tradition dictates that they’re present at New Years and birthday celebrations.
 They’ve been around for thousands of years, ritually eaten as a metaphor for longevity.
 In China they’re ever present, also often served as a side dish at weddings or to celebrate the birth of a child.